ucphhpc/docker-migrid/doc/source/sections/getting-started/deploying.rst

     https://github.com/ruudud/devdns

-We recommend, that the most noninvasive method, is to reconfigure the host machine's resolv.conf (in the case of a Unix-like system) such that it asks the localhost devdns container as the first nameserver::
+We recommend the least invasive method, namely to reconfigure the host machine's resolv.conf (in the case of a Unix-like system) such that it asks the localhost devdns container as the first nameserver::

     #/etc/resolv.conf